learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 Render.
 Go ahead and and commit and push your changes, then follow the steps below.
 If you need a refresher on any of them, look back at the previous lesson.

-1. Go to the Render dashboard, click on your PostgreSAQL instance, and copy the PSQL connection command.
+1. Go to the Render dashboard, click on your PostgreSQL instance, and copy the PSQL connection command.
 2. Run the command in the terminal to open the PSQL terminal, then use the SQL "CREATE DATABASE" command to create a new database for the app (e.g.,